glorat/gotbot/README.md

 If you need help on the above, please RTM.
 Otherwise proceed...

-Node 10 or higher is required!
+Node 12 or higher is required!

 Clone this repository, and run:
 ```sh
 $ npm install && npm test
 ```
 Copy `password_sample.js` to `data/password.js` and supply valid Discord bot tokens

+The bot requires the GUILD_MEMBERS privileged intent so please enable that for your bot per https://discord.com/developers/docs/topics/gateway#privileged-intents

 ## Usage